agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

 ```ts
 const App = new Agile();
 ```
-It can be seen as the interface to any Storage or the Frameworks AgileTs is implemented in.
+It can be seen as an Interface to any Storage or the Frameworks AgileTs is implemented in.
-In addition, it manages the changes of `Agile Sub Instances` to prevent race conditions.
+In addition, it manages the changes of [`Agile Sub Instances`](../../../../main/Introduction.md#agile-sub-instance) to prevent race conditions.
 Each `Agile Sub Instance` (ASI) holds a reference to the `Agile Class` and depends on its functionalities.
-Furthermore, ASI's are created with the help of an instantiated `Agile Class`.
+Furthermore, ASI's can be created with the help of an instantiated `Agile Class`.
-For reference, here are some `Agile Sub Instances` (ASI) created with an `Agile Instance` called `App`:
+For reference, here are some `Agile Sub Instances` (ASI) created with an instantiated `Agile Instance` called `App`:

 - [State](../state/Introduction.md)
   ```ts